j0lle/gpu-screen-recorder-selector/README.md

 If `-df yes` is set, replays are save in folders based on the date.
 The file path to the saved replay is output to stdout.
 All other output from GPU Screen Recorder are output to stderr.
 You can also use the `-sc` option to specify a script that should be run (asynchronously) when the video has been saved and the script will have access to the location of the saved file as its first argument.
-This can be used for example to show a notification when a replay has been saved, to rename the video with a title that matches the game played (see `scripts/record-save-application-name.sh` as an example on how to do this on X11) or to re-encode the video.\
+This can be used for example to show a notification when a replay has been saved, to rename the video with a title that matches the game played (see `scripts/record-save-application-name.sh` as an example on how to do this on X11) or to re-encode the video.

-The replay buffer is stored in ram (as encoded video), so don't use a too large replay time and/or video quality unless you have enough ram to store it.
+The replay buffer is stored in ram (as encoded video) by default, so don't use a too large replay time and/or video quality unless you have enough ram to store it.\
+You can use the `-replay-storage disk` option to store the replay buffer on disk instead of ram (in the same location as the output video).\
+By default videos are recorded with constant quality, but with replay mode you might want to record in constant bitrate mode instead for consistent ram/disk usage in high motion scenes.
+You can do that by using the `-bm cbr` option (along with `-q` option, for example `-bm cbr -q 20000`).
 ## Recording while using replay/streaming
 You can record a regular video while using replay/streaming by launching GPU Screen Recorder with the `-ro` option to specify a directory where to save the recording.\
 To start/stop (and save) recording use the SIGRTMIN signal, for example `pkill -SIGRTMIN -f gpu-screen-recorder`.
 The name of the video will be displayed in stdout when saving the video.\